 Other Benefit Expense.
 Any service provided directly to an Enrollee not capable of being sent as Encounter Data due to there not being appropriate codes or similar issues may be sent to the Agency on a report identifying the Enrollee, the service and the cost, along with clear documentation of the methodology for determining payment amounts.
 Such costs will be included in Benefit Expense upon the Agency’s approval.
 Other Benefit Expense will be limited to State Plan approved services and B3 services for the Member and will not include any additional value added services.

 Supplemental Payments.
-Supplemental payments shall be excluded from the Benefit Expense.
+Any reconciled supplemental/directed payments shall be excluded from the Benefit Expense.

 D.4.25.
 Data Submission.
 Contractor shall submit data to the Agency, in the form and manner prescribed by the Agency in the Contract.
 The Contractor shall submit information to the State within thirty (30) days following the six (6) month claims run-out period.